-That the votes of the electors will be summed up and the result of the politing declared by the Returning Officer at the said Court House in the City of Fredericton, on Tuesday, the twenty-first day of August next, 1917, at ten of the clock in the forenoon.
-And in the event of the petition being adopted by the electors, the Governor General in Council may at any time after the expiration of thirty days from the day on which by the electors, the Governor General in Council may at any time after the expiration of thirty days from the day on which the same was adopted, by Order in Council published in the Canada Gazette, declare that Part II of the said Act shall no longer be in froce, and thereafter Part II shall cease to be in force or effect in said City of Fredericton.

-Of all which Our loving subjects and all others whom these presents may concern are hereby required to take notice
+That the votes of the electors will be summed up and the result of the polling declared by the Returning Officer at the said Town Hail of Saint Stephen aforesaid, on Wednesday, the Nineteenth day of September next, 1917, at ten of the clock in the forenoon.
+And in the event of the petition being adopted by the electors, the Governor General in Council may at any time after the expiration of thirty days from the day on which the same was adopted, by Order in Council published in the Canada Gazette, declare that Part II of the said Act shall no longer be in force and thereafter Part II shall cease to be in force or effect in the said County of Charlotte.
+Of all which our loving subjects and all others whom these presents may concern, are hereby required to take notice and govern themselves accordingly.

-In Testimony Whereof, we have caused these Our Letters to be made Patent and the Great Seal of Canada to be hereunto affixed.
-Witness, the Honourable John Idington, one of the Judges of Our Supreme Court of Canada, and Deputy of Our Right Trusty and Right Entirely Beloved Court and Chancellor, Victor Christian William Deputy of Our Right Trusty and Right Entirely Beloved Cousin and Chancellor, Victor Christian William, Duke of Devonshire, Marquess of Hartington, Earl of Devonshire, Earl of Burlington, Baron Cavendish of Hardwicke, Baron Cavendish of Keighley, Knight of Our Most Noble Order of the Garter: One of Our Most Honourable Privy Council; Knight Grand Cross of Our Most Distinguished Order of Saint Michael and Saint Georges, Knight Grand Cross of Saint Michael and Saint George; Knight Grand Cross of Our Royal Victorian Order, Governor General and Com-mander in Chief of Our Dominion of Canada.
+In testimony whereof, we have caused these our letters to be made patent, and the Great Seal of Canada to be hereunto affixed.
+Witness: The Honourable John Idington, one of the Judges of our Supreme Court of Canada, and Deputy of the Judges of our Supreme Court of Canada, and Deputy of our Right Trusty and Right Entirely Beloved Cousin and Counsellor, Victor Christian William, Duke of Devonshire, Marquis of Hartington, Earl of Devonshire, Earl of Burlington, Baron Cavendish of Hardwicke, Baron Cavendish of Keighley, Knight of Our Most Noble Order of the Garter; one of Our Most Honourable Privy Council; Knight Grand Cross of Our Most Distinguished Order of Saint Michael and Saint George; Knight Grand Cross of Our Royal Victorian Order, Governor General and Commander in Chief of Our Dominion of Canada.

-Our Government House in Our City of Ottawa, this Second day of July, in the Year of Our Lord one thousand nine hundred and seventeen, and in the eighth year of Our
+our Government House, in our City of Ottawa, this Second day of July, in the year of our Lord, one thousand nine hundred and seventeen, and in the eighth year of our Reign.